aarnphm/morph/docs/content/SRS/SRS.md

 Role: Serve as a focal point during design and development.
 It helps to tailor features, functionality, and user interfaces to meet the specific needs and behaviors of different user groups.
-`tinymorph` is designed to assist in planning writing projects and overcoming writer's block, rather than simply rewriting or analyzing sentiment.
+`morph` is designed to assist in planning writing projects and overcoming writer's block, rather than simply rewriting or analyzing sentiment.

-The following personas are constructed based on `tinymorph`'s stakeholders profile:
+The following personas are constructed based on `morph`'s stakeholders profile:

 > [!note] Persona 1
 >